 The idea for the Battle Road IPO Review originated when one of our long-time clients, a well-respected portfolio manager, sought our help in seeking out solid companies with sustainable competitive advantages –and reasonable valuations—from among the many companies which have come public in recent years.
 Using quantitative and qualitative measures we developed an approach to screen for new buy ideas.

-Since that time, The Battle Road IPO Review has become a monthly research service that screens for new ideas from a unique universe of over 200 growth-oriented IPOs of the last seven years.
+Since that time, The Battle Road IPO Review has become a monthly research service that screens for new ideas from a unique universe of over 200 growth-oriented IPOs of the last ten years.
 The universe includes software, internet, hardware, consumer, and business services companies.
-The median market cap. of The Battle Road IPO Review universe is $1.2 billion, and about 60 percent of the universe ranges in value from $500 million to $5 billion in market cap.
+The median market cap of The Battle Road IPO Review universe is $1.8 billion, and about 60 percent of the universe ranges in value from $500 million to $5 billion in market cap.
 The universe continues to grow each month with the addition of newly-minted IPOs.

 We rank order the stocks in each group every month and call out names for further exploration, based on our assessment of the company’s strengths and weaknesses, as well as other measures which include our interpretation of the company’s current valuation, balance sheet, quality of earnings, and other metrics.
 We draw upon these metrics, as well as qualitative factors to determine our monthly Exploration List, which is a sub-set of all stocks that we believe should out-perform the overall coverage universe.
 The Exploration List is therefore a screening tool for new ideas.
 We strive to develop a list that features both growth and value-oriented stocks.
-Our goal is for the median stock performance of the Exploration List to exceed the median stock performance of the coverage universe, which it has in 38 of the last 58 months, or about two-thirds of the time.
+Our goal is for the median stock performance of the Exploration List to exceed the median stock performance of the coverage universe.